Skip to main content

 The Center for Cedar Glade Studies will copartner May 2 to May 4, with Cedars of Lebanon State Park and Long Hunter State Park for the 47th Cedar Glade Wildflower Festival, renamed in 2008 for Vanderbilt cedar glade ecologist and professor, Dr. Elsie Quarterman.

-Please join us for the Elsie Quarterman Cedar Glade Wildflower Festival, the evening of May 2 and all-day May 3, 2025 at Cedars of Lebanon State Park; then May 4th at Long Hunter State Park.
+Please join us for the Elsie Quarterman Cedar Glade Wildflower Festival, the evening of May 2, all-day May 3, 2025 at Cedars of Lebanon State Park, and then May 4th at Long Hunter State Park.
 Most events will take place outside, weather permitting.
 Keep in mind extreme weather or excessive rain will cancel most outdoor activities.
-Click here for the 2025 Schedule (soon to be posted, shown here is 2024).
+Click here for the 2025 Schedule.

 Please NOTE: Preregistration is required for some events due to space limitation.
 Some events require a small fee for materials.
 Most events are free (although the State Parks registration system will ask for a donation that is optional).
-Click here for more information.
+Click here to see events on the Cedars of Lebanon website.

 What’s Happening in 2025!

-Saturday, May 3: Bird-watching in the morning (7am to 8:30am) with Dr. Jeffrey Walck, Professor of Biology at MTSU.
+Bird-watching in the morning (7am to 8:30am) with Melissa Turrentive and Dr. Jeffrey Walck, Professor of Biology at MTSU.

--Dr. Matt Niemiller, herpetologist, will unleash the kid in you as he leads a hike to search for slimy and dry scaled animals (9am to 11am)
+• Dr. Matt Niemiller, herpetologist/cave biologist, will unleash the kid in you as he leads a hike to search for slimy and dry scaled animals (9am to 11:30am)

--There are 3-hour morning and afternoon hikes with botany professionals: the morning hike is 9am to noon and afternoon hike is 1pm to 4pm with Holly Taylor, Associate State Naturalist, and Milo Pyne, NaturServ, retired.
+• There are 3-hour morning and afternoon hikes with botany professionals: the morning hike is 9am to noon with a special dedication to MTSU botany professor Kurt Blum, and the afternoon hike is 1pm to 4pm with Holly Taylor, Associate State Naturalist, and Milo Pyne, NaturServ, retired.

--You will learn more about the geology of the glades from 10am to 11am and a discussion about fossils from 3pm to 3:30pm with Ron Zurawaski, TN Department of Geology, retired.
+• You will learn more about the geology of the glades from 10am to 11am and a discussion about fossils from 3pm to 4pm with Ron Zurawaski, TN Department of Geology, retired.

--Dr. Matt Niemiller, will lead a cave program to discover “Karst and Kreepy Krawlers” in Jackson Cave.
-Waiver’s must be signed and bring a change of clothes…you WILL get muddy!
+• Dr. Matt Niemiller, will lead a cave program to discover “Karst and Kreepy Krawlers” in Jackson Cave.
+Preregister, space is limited.
+Must be 18 or older.
+Waivers must be signed, and bring a change of clothes…you WILL get muddy!
 (3:30pm to 5pm).

 Limestone cedar glades are globally unique and fragile habitats found primarily in Middle Tennessee.
 Viewed historically as wastelands, they support a plant community of highly specialized species, many of which are found nowhere else in the world.
 (Gattinger’s Prairie Clover, Photograph by Darel Hess.)